JacoboLansac/audits/solo/origami-morpho-integration/low_maxSafeTvl-strictly-lower-than-morphos.md

 We see in the comment in the `_isHealthy()` that the function *Rounds in favor of the protocol, so one might not be able to borrow exactly `maxBorrow` but one unit less*.
 Thus `maxBorrow` is rounded down, which makes a position liquidatable at *one unit less*.

-Even though this unit of borrowed collateral does not translate into one unit of lltv, it simply manifests that the `_isHealthy()` rounds in favor of the protocol, therefore strengthening the case for putting a *greater-than-equal* restriction to always be below the `morphoMarketLltv`.
+Even though this unit of borrowed collateral does not translate into one unit of `lltv`, it simply manifests that the `_isHealthy()` rounds in favor of the protocol, therefore strengthening the case for putting a *greater-than-equal* restriction to be safer.